Negtab/RPG/README.md

 RPG game

-Structure of Game \n
+Structure of Game
-Game \n
+Game
--uiManager \n
+-uiManager
---visualizer \n
+--visualizer
--inputManager \n
+-inputManager
---inputController \n
+--inputController
--resourceManager  \n
+-resourceManager

-In game we already have logic \n
+In game we already have logic